ipfs-inactive/docs/content/introduction/how-ipfs-works.md

 The IPFS ecosystem gives CIDs to content, and links that content together by generating IPLD-DAGs.
 You can discover content using a DHT that's provided by libp2p, and open a connection to any provider of that content and move it around using a multiplexed connection.
 All of this is held together by the “middle” of stack, which is linked, unique identifiers; that's the essential part that the IPFS is built on.

-Next, we’ll look at how really, instead of a network “stack”, IPFS is an interconnected network of equal peers, each with the same abilities (no client-server relationships), and what that means for system architectures.
+Next, we’ll look at how IPFS is an interconnected network of equal peers, each with the same abilities (no client-server relationships), and what that means for system architectures.
 We’ll also touch on another useful project in the ecosystem — IPFS Cluster — that can help make sure your content is always available, even on a network like IPFS that supports peers dropping in and out at will.